mibroome/wind-ae/README.md

 # Wind-AE (BETA)

 `Wind-AE` (/windy/) stands for "wind atmospheric escape" and is a relatively fast 1D, steady-state, hydrodynamic, non-isothermal, Parker wind relaxation code for modeling atmospheric escape based on [Murray-Clay et al. (2009)](https://ui.adsabs.harvard.edu/abs/2009ApJ...693...23M/abstract). `Wind-AE` is a forward model that solves the energy conservation, momentum conservation, and ionization equilibrium equations at the substellar point using the ["Numerical Recipes in C"](https://ui.adsabs.harvard.edu/abs/1992nrca.book.....P/abstract) relaxation method.
-This allows `Wind-AE` to quickly compute the atmosphere mass loss rate as well as upper atmosphere ($\gtrsim 100 \mu$bar) velocity, temperature, density, and ionization structure as a function of altitude.
+This allows `Wind-AE` to quickly compute the atmosphere mass loss rate as well as upper atmosphere (> ~100 microbar) velocity, temperature, density, and ionization structure as a function of altitude.

 `Wind-AE` updates [Murray-Clay et al. (2009)](https://ui.adsabs.harvard.edu/abs/2009ApJ...693...23M/abstract) to allow for the modeling of atomic metals and multifrequency XUV stellar spectra (Broome et al. submitted).
 If you use `Wind-AE`, please consider citing Broome et al. (in prep).